DBT Therapy for Teens at Stonewater

 Will my child continue DBT after residential treatment?

-Many families choose to continue DBT-informed outpatient therapy or skills groups after discharge.
+Yes, DBT skills are tools adolescents and families can use for life.
+Many families also choose to continue DBT-informed outpatient therapy or skills groups after Stonewater.
 Our team helps coordinate a personalized aftercare plan to maintain continuity and long-term stability.

 Can DBT help teens with ADHD or bipolar disorder?

 Yes.
-DBT improves impulse control and emotional regulation for adolescents with ADHD and provides structured tools for managing mood instability in bipolar disorder.
+DBT improves impulse control and emotion regulation for adolescents with ADHD and provides structured tools for managing mood instability common with diagnoses like ADHD or bipolar disorder.

 How long does it take to see results?